Eating all of your containers on the 21 Day Fix is an important topic.

 Some vegetables cook down more than others and we are going to use that to our advantage.
 Measuring a food “how you eat it” is a general rule for the FIX.
 But there are times ( like when you have 8 green containers to eat in a day) that measuring food raw and then cooking it down is the best you can do!

-The #1 veggie on our list to do this with is spinach.
-I would for sure measure a loosely packed green of spinach and cook it down and count it as 1 green!
-There are more veggies that shrink and soften … mushrooms, other leafy greens, onion, cabbage….even fruits like strawberries or apples do too.
+I would for sure measure a loosely packed green of spinach (IF) and cook it down and count it as 1 green!
+There are more veggies that shrink and soften … other leafy greens (IF), green peppers (IF), summer squash (IF) included.
 Use all of those to your advantage.

-For a green container, you can count 1/2 cup of fresh salsa or pico de gallo as 1 whole Green.
-1/2 cup of sundried tomatoes is another smaller amount of food you can count as 1G.
-I love this recipe with sun-dried tomatoes in it https://mycrazygoodlife.com/healthy-tuscan-chicken-pasta-instant-pot-slow-cooker-stovetop/
+A 1/2 cup of sundried tomatoes is another smaller amount of food you can count as 1G.
+I love this chicken with sun-dried tomatoes in it.
+Recipe HERE.

 For a purple container, there are a number of things you can use in smaller amounts.
-Unsweetened applesauce can be measured as 3/4 cup as 1 purple and 2/3 cup pumpkin puree too.
+A whole banana is my fastest way to consume 2P.

-With the red container, there are a few tricks like using ricotta and cottage cheese as “cheese” that counts as a red, pizza and casseroles get that creaminess we love, and remember that Greek yogurt as ranch dip above.
+With the red container, there are a few tricks like using ricotta and cottage cheese as “cheese” that counts as a red, think pizza or casseroles.
+It helps us get that creaminess we love.

 Here last but not least is that yellow container… that pesky yellow.
 Most people don’t have trouble eating those yellows, but in Brackets E and F you have to eat 5!

 While we are on the subject of yellows (and purples), let’s consider treat swap ideas.
-Treat swaps can happen 3 times a week, meaning 3 times you can swap a yellow or a purple for your day and exchange something for it.
+Treat swaps can happen 3 times a week.
+Meaning 3 times you can swap a yellow or a purple for your day and exchange something for it.
+I have an entire list of all of them and how to use them in HERE.